 - Captain Beefheart and the Magic Band

-So over the course of the next 12 months, I’m going to post articles identifying the 10 songs that most move me by these artists, in the order laid out above.
-Unless someone pops to mind that I’m forgetting right now, and I elect to edit accordingly.
-Right so reserved, just for the record.
-The original “Favorite Songs By Favorite Artists” series was completed in short order via a big burst of writing energy, but I see this one being more of an “any old time” project, a couple or few posts each month, until I get through the complete list.
-I also see the focus of such posts being more on the featured songs, and not on long essays explaining why I love the artists in question.
-A few introductory and framing remarks should suffice.
+So over the course of the next 12 months, I’m going to post articles identifying the 10 songs that most move me by these artists, in the order laid out above, ostensibly once per week, with 52 candidate artists.
+Of course, if someone pops to mind that I’m forgetting right now, I may elect to edit the list accordingly.
+Or to abandon the project, if I get bored with it.
+Rights so reserved, just for the record.
+I see the focus of these posts being more on the featured songs, and not on long essays explaining why I love the artists in question.
+A few standardized introductory and framing remarks should suffice.
 The series might get done sooner than year-end, or it might creep into 2022.
 We’ll see how it feels and how it goes.

 At bottom line, I love introducing readers here (thanks to you all, as always) to things that move me, most especially musical things.
 Hopefully you will enjoy the process.
 I know I will, because what’s not to love about methodical lists of musical pleasures, and the sharing thereof?